The History of Wilson Workforce and Rehabilitation Center (WWRC)

 Kenneth L. Kuester (1980 - 1989)

-Kenneth L. Kuester was the 5th Director of the Woodrow Wilson Rehabilitation Center from 1980 - 1989.
+Kenneth L. Kuester was the 5th Director of the Wilson Workforce and Rehabilitation Center from 1980 - 1989.
 A native of Baltimore, Md., Kuester had 19 years of rehabilitation experience which began in Virginia in 1961 when he was a rehabilitation counselor for the Department of Vocational Rehabilitation in Alexandria.
 In 1962, he joined the Maryland agency where he served in a similar capacity until 1966 when he was promoted to supervisor of field operations in charge of the statewide service delivery program.
 Mr. Kuesters primary responsibility was the recruitment of qualified professional staff for the Division of Vocational Rehabilitation, a division of Maryland’s Department of Education.
 He was also the liaison for the affirmative action and recruitment of persons with disabilities for the division of vocational rehabilitation.

 Prior to his rehabilitation career, Kuester taught school in Spotsylvania County and served in the U.S. Army.